MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 1. Select a range of customer cards to assess finance charges for.

-If you’re using national accounts and you marked Base Finance Charge on Consolidated National Account in the National Accounts Maintenance window, the parent customer must be in the customer ID range for finance charges to be assessed against the national account.
-The finance charge calculation method from the parent customer card will be used to calculate the finance charge and only the parent customer’s summary records will be updated with the finance charge amounts.
+If you're using national accounts and you marked Base Finance Charge on Consolidated National Account in the National Accounts Maintenance window, the parent customer must be in the customer ID range for finance charges to be assessed against the national account.
+The finance charge calculation method from the parent customer card will be used to calculate the finance charge and only the parent customer's summary records will be updated with the finance charge amounts.

 1. Select a range of customer class IDs to further restrict the customer